DePaul-CSC-394/mini-project-team-five/README.md

 - **docker-compose up**
   - Builds the containers that are in the current compose.yaml file and run the project on localhost:1337
   - Using the --build flag will create a fresh build
-  - Using the optional -d flag it will run the container in the background until you use: docker-compose down -v.
+  - Using the optional -d flag it will run the container in the background until you use: docker-compose down -v

 - **docker-compose down -v**
   - Stops the running containers and volumes associated with them